8 Books

 COPYCAT CONCERN

-The history of books also gives us some historical perspective on the impact of popular media on audience behavior long before radio and television.
-Writing for the Society of Professional Journalists, Julie Scelfo described an early glimpse of a troubling copycat phenomenon that still concerns ethical journalists today.
+The history of books also shows how popular media impacted audience behavior long before radio and television.
+Writing for the Society of Professional Journalists, Julie Scelfo described an early glimpse of the copycat phenomenon that still concerns ethical journalists today.

 More than two centuries ago in Europe, officials in multiple countries noticed a dreadful pattern: soon after local residents read a popular novel by Johann Wolfgang von Goethe featuring a protagonist who takes his own life, there was a spike in actual suicides.